aveniridm/envion/README.md

 This approach highlights Envion’s nature: it is not about “playing” directly, but about **generating emergent sonic material** from which fragments can be extracted for composition.

+# Procedural Randomization Automation (EN)

+By enabling both checkboxes, Envion activates a **procedural randomization** process that automatically draws from **19,000 pre-defined triplets**.

+* **Random Terna**: continuously loads text files from the `/data` folder (each file contains about 1,000 envelopes/triplets).
+* **Random List**: randomly selects one of the 1,000 available lists.

+This mechanism allows Envion to combine automatic loading and random selection, producing an ever-changing and potentially infinite stream of events.

 ## 📂 Project structure

 - `Envion_v3.6.pd` → main patch